top of page

 What are the befits of adding an orangery to your home?

 If you’re thinking of enhancing the look and value of your home, now is the perfect time to invest in a new orangery.
-Orangeries are a popular home improvement project because they are an affordable way to extend your property.
+Orangeries are a popular house extension project because they are an affordable way to extend your property.
 They are much more substantial than a conservatory extension and they’re designed to seamlessly blend in with the existing property.
 Here we have listed seven key benefits of installing an orangery.

 An orangery is a cost-effective solution to adding needed extra living space, and it’s a lot cheaper compared to loft extensions and traditional brick extensions.
 What’s more, orangeries combine all the practicalities of an extension, such as added privacy and superb insulation, with the light and airy feel of a conservatory.
 Traditionally built with a brick wall base, an orangery feels far more integrated to your house than a typical conservatory.